Citation Failure: Definition, Analysis and Efficient Mitigation: : A Framework for Investigating Efficient LLM Citation

 \section{\approachname{}: A Framework for Investigating Efficient LLM Citation}

+All models showed citation failure in our experiments, calling for mitigation.
+Attention values are a promising direction for this purpose: They have been exploited successfully in related tasks \cite{chen2025attention, zhang2025queryfocusedretrievalheadsimprove} and can be used efficiently, requiring the training of only a small number of parameters (or none at all) and not requiring additional generation.
+However, their potential for citation has not been studied.

-To mitigate the citation failures found in §\ref{sec:citation_analysis}, we introduce \approachname{}, our framework for enhancing generative LLM citation efficiently.
+To close this gap, we introduce \approachname{}, our framework for studying the attention-based enhancement of generative citation.
 After giving an overview, we describe the used citation methods in §\ref{sec:approach/methods} and their combination in §\ref{sec:approach/aggregation}.